israelrocha/ansible-minikube/README.md

 # ansible-minikube
 Ansible Playbook for deploying minikube

+- Deploy in the default fashion, nothing fancy